cdli-gh/annodoc/index.md

 ~~~

-"The Tigris and the Euphrates stood like great bulls" (EE 28, example from PPCS manual)
+"The Tigris and the Euphrates stood like great bulls" (EE 28, example from PPCS manual, with *-bi-da*)

-Note that Jagersma seems to annotate the same example with a different gloss *bé*:

 	# Jagersma, Chap.
 5 (63)
 	# ‘the Tigris and the Euphrates’